Tutorial Gateway

 TIP: Please refer to the ASCII Table to understand the byte values in Java Programming.

-Within the Java String getBytes example, First, we declared two String variables str, str1, and assigned corresponding values using the following statement.
+Within the Java getBytes example, we first declared two string variables, str1, and assigned corresponding values.

 byte[] byteArray = str.getBytes();